CDC backs Pfizer COVID-19 vaccine booster shots for millions of seniors and some others

 Experts say getting the unvaccinated their first shots remains the top priority, and the panel wrestled with whether the booster debate was distracting from that goal.

-All three of the COVID-19 vaccines used in the U.S. are still highly protective against severe illness, hospitalization and death, even with the spread of the extra-contagious delta variant.
-But only about 182 million Americans are fully vaccinated, or just 55% of the population.
+All three of the COVID-19 vaccines used in the U.S. are still highly protective against severe illness, hospitalization and death, even with the spread of the extra-contagious Delta variant.
+But only about 182 million Americans are fully vaccinated, or just 55% of the total population.

 "We can give boosters to people, but that's not really the answer to this pandemic," said Dr. Helen Keipp Talbot of Vanderbilt University.
 "Hospitals are full because people are not vaccinated.
 We are declining care to people who deserve care because we are full of unvaccinated COVID-positive patients."